tiffanimarlowe/project_template/README.md

 The drone is the DJI Matrice 600 (matrice multiplication which is by pure coincidence the mathematics behind our Python simulation, no pun intended).
 It is build and used for professional users, offers a high amount of documentation, is highly exact in flying to coordinates (a prerequiste in unmanned/unmonitored flying) due to its sensor layout, could carry up to 5.5kg (12.1 lbs) and has a speed of up to 40 knots (which translates to 40 mph when there is no wind).
 Due to its retractable landing gear, it could also carry light, oversized packages.

-For drone technical stats: https://www.dji.com/matrice600 from April 27, 2018
+For drone technical specs: https://www.dji.com/matrice600

 ![Matrice 600](images/drone.png)